Child and father learn about LifeBoard

 What do we do?

-LifeBoard is designed, developed and produced locally in Denmark.
-This means no unnecessary transportation and a full overview of how the product gets from the mold to the water's edge.
+LifeBoard is designed, developed, and produced locally in Denmark.
+This means we have no unnecessary transportation and complete control over how the product moves from mold to waterside.

-We are continuously working to reduce material consumption and to incorporate recycling options into our practices without compromising safety and product life.
+We are continually working to reduce material usage and integrate recycling possibilities into our practices, all without compromising safety or product longevity.

-GPS tracking reduces vandalism and makes it possible to locate lost equipment.
-This means that while other rescue equipment is stolen or disappears from the beach, our equipment can always be tracked and found again, eliminating the need to replace it with new equipment.
+GPS tracking reduces vandalism and makes it possible to recover lost equipment.
+This means that while other rescue equipment might be stolen or disappear from the beach, our equipment can always be tracked and found, eliminating the need for replacement with new gear.

 Life in the sea